idrinth-thalui/core/dialogue/places/IdrinthFollowerDialogueVillageRoriksteadIdle.md

 - That Lemkil hates me since I stopped him beating his daughter like a madman.
 But he fears me too much to do something.
 - Poor Sissel.
 Both her father and her sister Britte bully her all the time.
 - The innkeeper's son kept me up all night last time I was here, begging for more stories.
 That boy yearns for adventure.
+- Reldith tends this farm since the rebuild of the village.
+And it clearly shows.
+- When Rorik claims this town to be named after him - he means they rebuild the old village.
+- She may not look like it, but Reldith is over a century old.
+She used to work on a farm in the Reach ere moving here.
+- People are amazed how well the crops grow here.
+But Reldith has been a farmer longer than Rorik lives.
+- I heard Reldith plans on planting an orchard, once the Civil War is resolved.